magnusec/URL-Phishing-Detection-using-Machine-Learning-Algorithms/README.md

 - K-Nearest Neighbors (KNN)
 - Naive Bayes

 Random Forest achieved the best overall performance and was selected as the final model for deployment.

---
+It achieved the accuracy of 0.9775, 0.9749 and 0.8814 or Datasets 1, 2 & 3 respectively.

 ## Evaluation Metrics
 - Accuracy